Weather service issues severe thunderstorm warning for Attleboro area

-ATTLEBORO -- The National Weather Service in Norton has issued a severe thunderstorm warning for the Attleboro area Tuesday afternoon.
+ATTLEBORO -- The National Weather Service in Norton issued a severe thunderstorm warning for the Attleboro area Tuesday afternoon but no major problems were reported.

-Severe thunderstorms with winds as high as 60 mph and hail a quarter-inch round are possible, according to the weather service.
+A lightning strike during the fast moving storm was being investigated in Seekonk but no injuries or fire were reported.

+In the midst of a rain storm, Norton police and firefighters conducted a search for an 83-year-old man in woods off Route 123 near the Easton border before finding him safe about 3 p.m.
+The man, who was reported missing about two hours earlier, was given a change of clothing was was going to be examined by rescue officials.

-Meanwhile, Attleboro Fire Chief Scott Lachance issued some safety tips Tuesday.
+Meanwhile, Attleboro Fire Chief Scott Lachance issued some safety tips Tuesday in advance od the storm warning.
 This week is Lightning Safety Week.

 Lachance said to abide by the phrase, "When thunder roars, go indoors."